aviskase/aviskase.github.io/content/articles/2019/2019-12-21-weekly-hmms-api-practices-yegor-bugaenko-culture/index.md

 a potential customer is supposed to evaluate your product if you hide **everything**?

-## Yegor Bugaenko on QA vs Testing
+## Yegor Bugaenko on QA vs testing

 Yegor Bugaenko presented ["Quality Assurance vs. Testing" on QA Fest 2019](https://www.youtube.com/watch?v=jZitXMQaXvE).